WCGA/knowledge-base/docs/metadata/metadata.rst

 There are many different tools available to create geospatial metadata.
 This knowledge base does not intend to cover all the tools available, but to provide information about some tools that can be used to create valid geospatial metadata that can be successfully harvested and displayed by the WCODP.

-In general, any FGDC CSDGM metadata that can be validated as FGDC-compliant (see `Validating Your Metadata`_), will successfully validate and display in the WCODP.
-Because the ISO standards are more comprehensive, more flexible, and more recently adopted, successful validation of an ISO 19115 or ISO 19115-2 record via an external tool, does not always guarantee successful validation and display in the WCODP.
-In these cases, some testing and iterations with the WCODP coordinator may be needed.

 Following are some geospatial metadata tools that have been used successfully to author standards-compliant metadata for harvest by the WCODP:

 ====================================  =======  =====================================  =====================  =========